 Week 1: Worldview & Origins Week (Genesis, Exodus & Job)

-We begin by introducing the most common type of literature in the Old Testament (OT): Prose and the historical narratives.
-We have a look at Israel in Egypt and her journey to the Promised Land.
+In the first we week of the school we follow the journey of the Israel from Egypt to Mt Sinai including the giving of the Ten Commandments in Exodus 20.
+We introduce the most common type of literature in the Old Testament (OT): Prose and the historical narratives.
 Students will begin to place themselves in the narrative of Scripture.
 We focus on the creation account in Genesis and compare the Biblical story with other ancient creation accounts and study it in light of recent scientific discoveries and modern theories.
-We want students to be able to identify God’s character and nature and His original intention for Creation and begin to understand His plan of Redemption for humanity.
 We want students to be able to learn how to ask relevant questions of the text and understand that they are influenced by worldviews and society.
-We explain what a worldview is, how it affects the person and explore some of the major worldviews and compare them with a Biblical worldview.
+We explain what a worldview is, how it affects the person and might explore some of the major worldviews and compare them with a Biblical worldview.
 We talk about early civilizations and how they have been affected by the fall of man.
-We also introduce God’s Redemptive Plan which begins in Genesis, continues in Exodus and is woven throughout the Scriptures.
-We will look at the philosophical problem of evil in Job and give a brief study on God’s character.
+We want students to be able to identify God’s character and nature and His original intention for Creation and begin to understand God’s Redemptive Plan for humanity.
+Special attention will be on Abraham and the Abrahamaic Covenant; on Moses and the story of the Exodus and the important of the Feast of the Passover.
+At the end of the week we will have a brief look at the philosophical problem of evil in Job.

 Week 2: Pentateuch Week (Leviticus, Numbers & Deuteronomy)

-We pick up the story of Exodus from the previous week and cover the life of Moses, the ten plagues, the tabernacle and the covenants.
-Along with this we will explain the covenants that God made with people in the Bible and how this is a precursor to the New Covenant Jesus will bring.
-We want students to understand the importance of covenants and their covenant (commitment) to Jesus renewed and strengthened (Deuteronomy).
-We will talk about how God began to reveal himself and what He desires from people, both individually and in society (the Ten Commandments) (Deuteronomy).
+We pick up the story of Israel’s time at Mt Sinai and their journey to the borders of the Promised Land.
+We will discuss the tabernacle, the Mosaic covenant and may already explain all the covenants that God made with people in the Bible and how these are a precursor to the New Covenant Jesus will bring.
+We want students to understand their covenant (commitment) to Jesus.
+We will continue with showing how God began to reveal himself and what He desires from people, both individually and in society.
 We talk about what it means to live a holy life and about the fear of the Lord (Leviticus).
-We introduce a new type of literature: the laws in the OT, and we address the difference between absolute law, casuistic law and ceremonial law.
-We show the students how to find the underlying principles in these laws and how to apply them in their lives (Exodus, Leviticus and Numbers).
-We cover how the festivals, the laws and the rituals are fulfilled in Jesus (Hebrews).
-We discuss faith and address the dangers of unbelief and murmuring (Numbers).
+Some schools will read Hebrews immediately following Leviticus and if that is the case the teacher might explain how the festivals, the laws and the rituals are fulfilled in Jesus (Hebrews).
+We introduce a new type of literature: The laws in the OT, and we address the difference between absolute law, casuistic law and ceremonial law.
+We show the students how to find the underlying Biblical Principles in these laws and how to apply them in their lives (Exodus, Leviticus and Numbers).
+We discuss faith and address the dangers of rebellion and unbelief (Numbers).

 Week 3: Tribal Week (Joshua, Judges, Ruth & Psalms)